Hesperian Health Guides

 MW Ch18 Page 334-3.png

 In places where blood has not been tested for HIV, people can also get HIV from a blood transfusion.
-Sometimes when mothers have HIV, it can spread to their babies through breast milk.
+Sometimes when mothers with HIV are not taking ART medicines, their HIV can spread to their babies through breast milk.

 Signs of HIV and AIDS